 - What is involved in operating a Special Milk Program?

 - What types of agencies may participate?

 - Whom do we contact?

 The Special Milk Program is a federally funded program which assists schools and other agencies in providing milk to children at reasonable prices.
-The United States Department of Agriculture is responsible for overseeing the program nationally.
-In California, the Program is administered by the California Department of Education, Nutrition Services Division.
+The United States Department of Agriculture (USDA) is responsible for overseeing the program nationally.
+In California, the Program is administered by the California Department of Education (CDE), Nutrition Services Division.

 For children, the Special Milk Program provides a nutritious beverage, rich in calcium and vitamins A and D, which aids in the development of strong bones and teeth.
 For parents, the Program provides a low cost, convenient method of ensuring that their children receive a healthy and delicious beverage when they are away from home.
 Schools benefit by helping their students take at least one step in a direction that can enhance academic performance -- good nutrition.

 Pasteurized, fluid types of milk that meet state and local standards and contain vitamins A and D at levels specified by the Food and Drug Administration must be offered.The type of milk offered depends on the age group of the children,which are the following: